Emplate/emplate-ios-sdk/README.md

 This is the public Emplate iOS SDK.
 Use this SDK to interact with the Emplate Platform, and integrate Emplate into you new or existing apps for iOS.

 ## How do I get going?
 You can install the Emplate SDK into your Xcode project using CocoaPods.
 If you're not familiar with CocoaPods, you should take a look at their "[Getting started with CocoaPods](https://guides.cocoapods.org/using/getting-started.html)".
-It's awesome!

 ### Install the pod
 Simply install the Emplate SDK by adding this line to your Podfile: